IBMStreams/sample.edge-app-control/README.md

 ## Steps

-This sample will show how to develop and deploy an Edge application in an CPD environment without using an EAM intance, and how to develop and deploy an Edge application in an CPD environment when using an EAM instance.
+This sample will show how to develop and deploy an Edge application in an CPD environment without using an EAM instance, and how to develop and deploy an Edge application in an CPD environment when using an EAM instance.
 The high level steps are the same for both of these scenarios.
 1. Develop Application
 1. Build Application for the Edge
 1. Select Edge nodes to use